 This track will solicit projects that solve the city's challenges with climate change, recycling, the blue economy, & more.

 The full schedule below is tentative and subject to change.

-Join us for a kickoff event that will feature a panel of hackers who built the hackathon ecosystem in Los Angeles.
+Join us for a virtual kickoff event that will provide an overview of the hackathon rules, tracks, and how to earn a spot at the expo on August 20th.
 Hacking will begin after kickoff and teams will be able to work remotely.

 Tuesday - Friday

-You will have access to daily workshops hosted by our mentors.
-Topics will be announced soon!
+You will have access to workshops and expert panels hosted by our mentors.

 (12pm - 6pm)